sjtrimble/angular/aio/content/tutorial/getting-started.md

 This is called "injecting" a service and adds it to the properties on the class.
 Anywhere in the class you can now refer to the service directly by the name you gave it.
 Read more about Angular's `HttpClient` in the [HttpClient Guide](guide/http).

-## Create a product service to store products
+## Creating a product service to store products

 The product service stores your product list data to share throughout your application.